sblauth/cashocs/README.rst

 to treat general PDE constrained optimization problems, in particular, shape optimization and optimal control problems.

-To get started with cashocs, take a look at `cashocs in a nutshell <https://cashocs.readthedocs.io/en/stable/about/nutshell/>`_ as well as the in-depth `cashocs tutorial <https://cashocs.readthedocs.io/en/stable/user/>`_.
+To get started with cashocs, take a look at `cashocs in a nutshell <https://cashocs.readthedocs.io/en/stable/about/nutshell/>`_ as well as the in-depth `tutorial <https://cashocs.readthedocs.io/en/stable/user/>`_.
 There, the core concepts and functionalities of cashocs are explained.

 An overview over cashocs and its capabilities can be found in `Blauth - cashocs: A Computational, Adjoint-Based Shape Optimization and Optimal Control Software <https://doi.org/10.1016/j.softx.2020.100646>`_ and `Blauth - Version 2.0 - cashocs: A Computational, Adjoint-Based Shape Optimization and Optimal Control Software <https://doi.org/10.1016/j.softx.2023.101577>`_.
 Moreover, note that